sagemath/trac_to_gh/Issue 5308.md

 Keywords: __len__, count, combinatorial class

-After some discussion on sage-combinat-devel, it was decided that __len__ should no be used to get the size of a combinatorial class because.
-Indeed the specifications of __len__ says that it has to return a plain python int, whereas we want to deal with huge and even infinite sets.
-Unfortunately due to __len__ being called by list / filter / map and maybe some other functions, it is not possible to issue a warning.
-So it was decided to simply remove it and issue an error, telling to call .count() instead.
+After some discussion on sage-combinat-devel, it was decided that `__len__` should no be used to get the size of a combinatorial class.
+Indeed the specifications of `__len__` says that it has to return a plain python int, whereas we want to deal with huge and even infinite sets.
+Unfortunately due to `__len__` being called by `list / filter / map` and maybe some other functions, it is not possible to issue a warning.
+So it was decided to simply remove it and issue an error, telling to call `.cardinality()` instead.
+The former usage of `.count()` is also deprecated.

-Some part of combinat has to be fixed accordingly.
+Combinat has to be adapted to this and also to the deprecation of `iterator` in favor of `__iter__`

+I'm preparing a patch to solve those issues.

+Cheers,

+Florent

 Issue created by migration from https://trac.sagemath.org/ticket/5308